How to calculate property management fees for rentals and multifamily

 - Determine the base fee: Identify whether the company charges a percentage-based, flat, or hybrid fee.
 For example, if your property generates $20,000 monthly in rent and the company charges 6%, your base fee will be $1,200.

 - Include additional fees: Account for charges like tenant placement fees (50%–100% of one month’s rent), lease renewal fees (30% of monthly rent), or contract setup fees (up to $300).
 These can significantly impact your overall cost.
+Learn more about property management accounting best practices today.

 - Review the contract for hidden costs: Look for clauses related to maintenance budgets, termination fees, or annual fee increases.
 For example, some companies limit fee hikes to 3%–5% annually, which can protect you from unexpected costs.

-Optimizing residential management fees for profitability
+Optimizing rental management fees for profitability

 Negotiate with management companies